Have you ever been in the waiting place?

 Maybe you are waiting for the test results that just can’t get here soon enough, letting you know if the tumor is benign or malignant.

-Maybe you are waiting in the lobby while a loved one undergoes surgery – or for the news that your grandchild has been born.
+Maybe you are waiting while a loved one undergoes surgery – or for the news that your grandchild has been born.

 Maybe you are waiting for positive to finally show up on the pregnancy test.